Onemind-Services-LLC/cloudmydc-docs/docs/Elastic VPS/Elastic VPS Management/VPS Configuration.md

 The flexibility of VPS hosting in the platform is achieved due to automatic scaling, both vertical and horizontal, that is easily tuned during environment topology creation and configuration.

-**[automatic vertical scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Automatic%20Vertical%20Scaling)** is ensured by systems ability to provide the required resources due to load.
+**[Automatic vertical scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Automatic%20Vertical%20Scaling)** is ensured by systems ability to provide the required resources due to load.
 Herewith, you can choose the scalability limits for your server, which prevents outages during unexpected load spikes and at the optimize hosting costs.

 To scale your environment, you need to increase/decrease the maximum number of available resources (cloudlets) by adjusting the cloudlet sliders in the Vertical Scaling per Node section.